dehengxu/CoreDataEnvir/README.md

 CoreDataEnvir
 =============

 A CoreData Envirement wrapper, use CoreData in convient way.
-You can use it in concurrency way.
+You can use it in concurrency，run seperate CoreDataEnvir instance on one thread.

 You can use it like: